Inbestigator/pokedex/README.md

 It features a state/history system built into the buttons, so your data is persisted.

-This project is also a test of a more "React-like" system, so views are componentized and stored in `src/pages`
+This project is also an example of using `@dressed/react` to construct messages.

-> I'm working on a possible addon lib, likely `@dressed/react` or `@dressed/jsx`, which will probably be used here if completed.

 ## Commands